Deploying Docker images

 Docker as tasks

-There is an experimental Cloud Foundry API for tasks creation.
-This will allow single, one-off tasks to be triggered through the API.
+There is a Cloud Foundry API for tasks creation.
+This allows single, one-off tasks to be triggered through the API.